Regions Financial Co. (NYSE:RF) EVP Sells $304,460.00 in Stock

 Regions Financial Co.
-(NYSE:RF – Get Rating) EVP William D. Ritter sold 13,000 shares of the business’s stock in a transaction on Friday, January 27th.
+(NYSE:RF – Get Rating) EVP William D. Ritter sold 13,000 shares of the firm’s stock in a transaction that occurred on Friday, January 27th.
 The stock was sold at an average price of $23.42, for a total transaction of $304,460.00.
-Following the transaction, the executive vice president now directly owns 24,344 shares in the company, valued at approximately $570,136.48.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Following the sale, the executive vice president now owns 24,344 shares of the company’s stock, valued at $570,136.48.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

-Regions Financial (NYSE:RF – Get Rating) last released its earnings results on Friday, January 20th.
-The bank reported $0.67 EPS for the quarter, topping analysts’ consensus estimates of $0.65 by $0.02.
+Regions Financial (NYSE:RF – Get Rating) last announced its earnings results on Friday, January 20th.
+The bank reported $0.67 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.65 by $0.02.
 Regions Financial had a net margin of 29.81% and a return on equity of 16.14%.
-The firm had revenue of $2 billion during the quarter, compared to analyst estimates of $1.94 billion.
-As a group, analysts anticipate that Regions Financial Co. will post 2.55 earnings per share for the current year.
+The business had revenue of $2 billion for the quarter, compared to analyst estimates of $1.94 billion.
+Equities analysts anticipate that Regions Financial Co. will post 2.55 EPS for the current year.

 Wall Street Analyst Weigh In